 CPE/CMU Credits: 6

-A properly configured 64-bit system is required for each student participating in this course.
-Before coming to class, carefully read and follow these instructions carefully.
+Each student participating in this course needs a properly configured 64-bit system.
+Before coming to class, carefully read and follow these instructions exactly.

-It is critical that your central processing unit (CPU) and operating system support 64 bit, so that our 64-bit guest virtual machine will run on your laptop.
-VMware provides a free tool for Windows and Linux that will detect whether or not your host supports 64-bit guest virtual machines.
-For further troubleshooting, this article provides good instructions for Windows users to determine more about CPU and OS capabilities.
+It is critical that your CPU and operating system support 64 bits so that our 64-bit guest virtual machine will run on your laptop.
+VMware provides a free tool for Windows and Linux that will detect whether your host supports 64-bit guest virtual machines.
+For further troubleshooting, this Microsoft Support article provides instructions for Windows users to learn more about the CPU and OS capabilities.
 For Macs, please use this support page from Apple to determine 64-bit capability.

-IN SUMMARY, BEFORE YOU BEGIN THIS COURSE YOU SHOULD:
+IN SUMMARY, BEFORE YOU BEGIN THIS COUSRE YOU SHOULD:

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.